Home

 Nope.

-When someone tells you "they don't have time" for something what they are really saying is, "I'm not going to do that because it's not high enough on priority list."
+When someone tells you "they don't have time" for something, what they are really saying is, "I'm not going to do that because it's not high enough on my priority list."

 There's no such thing as time management, there's really only priority management.

-When something is a high enough priority you'll get it done.
+When something has a high enough priority you'll get it done.

 Kinda like when you get a million things done before you go on vacation.